 Delivering at cult-culture.com

-Everyone knew how the organization worked, and which department did what.
-Bar the occasional hiccup, things ran very smoothly.
+Everyone knew how the organization worked and which department did what.
+Bar the occasional hiccup; things ran very smoothly.

 The board was frustrated.
-They believed in the idea, but it was quickly becoming apparent that the work needed to turn the idea into reality was too big for any single department to deliver.
-The marketing team got frustrated at the lack of progress in other teams, whilst elsewhere in the business, people simply carried on doing what they had always done, the way they had always done it, because the new idea seemed doomed to failure and wasn’t worth putting the effort in.
-At the regular executive board meeting, it was the CIO who suggested a way forward:
+They believed in the idea, but it was quickly becoming apparent that the work needed to turn the concept into reality was too big for any single department to deliver.
+The marketing team got frustrated at the lack of progress in other teams.
+At the same time, elsewhere in the business, people simply carried on doing what they had always done, the way they had always done it, because the new idea seemed doomed to failure and wasn’t worth putting the effort in.
+Finally, at the regular executive board meeting, the CIO suggested a way forward:

 Hiring a Project Manager

-Excellent organizational skills, to plan the use of people and resources to meet deadlines;
+- Excellent organizational skills to plan the use of people and resources to meet deadlines;

-Strong interpersonal skills, to inspire, motivate and lead a team;
+- Strong interpersonal skills to inspire, motivate and lead a team;

-Good communication skills, and negotiation skills (good at managing expectations);
+- Good communication skills and negotiation skills (good at managing expectations);

 - Ability to hit the ground running and make good decisions under pressure;

 - Good at estimating and forecasting progress (predictability);

 Sarah smiled.
 If she could find the right person to join the team, she’d be well on her way to making the project a success.